workap9/SQL-Ecommerce-Database-Project/README.md

 One order can have one or multiple products at a given time.

-Discount is applicable only to Walmart Plus members.
+Discount is applicable only to WX Plus members.
 A regular member is not eligible to receive discount offers.

-Users can have 2 account types, Normal or Walmart Plus.
-Walmart Plus members are entitled to receive discount offers.
+Users can have 2 account types, Normal or WX Plus.
+WX Plus members are entitled to receive discount offers.

-At a given time, only one offer can be availed by one Walmart Plus user.
+At a given time, only one offer can be availed by one WX Plus user.
 It can be a Regular offer or a Special offer depending on user preference.

 The following steps were implemented